 Hosting a bridal shower or tea involves quite a bit of work from start to finish.
-You need to coordinate with the bride for the guest list, pick a venue, send out the invitations, select decorations, pick table linens and dishware, and come up with menu ideas.
+You need to coordinate with the bride for the guest list, pick a venue and send out the invitations.
+In addition, you'll need to select decorations, pick table linens and dishware, and come up with menu ideas.
 While the primary purpose of a bridal shower or tea is to honor the bride-to-be, it also creates special memories for the bride and her guests.
 It is a time for gift giving, camaraderie, sharing fond stories, delighting in the gifts, and taking pictures to record this momentous occasion.
 During this type of event, refreshments are generally served to the guests before, during, or after the bridal shower or tea.

 Refreshments for Bridal Showers and/or Bridal Teas

 You can either decide to serve all of the bride’s favorite foods or curate menu ideas that are completely different from what she typically selects.
 However, it is best to choose finger foods that can be eaten quickly without utensils.
 This minimizes the fuss and clean up for everyone.
 Select foods that keep with the bride’s theme for her wedding.
 For example: pigs-in-a-blanket, chips, and mini-burgers work well for a beach wedding theme along with mini ice cream treats.
 You can also choose traditional food options such as scones, finger sandwiches, and decadent chocolates.